What is the Entry/Exit System?

 The EU is introducing a new digital border system called the Entry/Exit System (EES).
 This will affect most travellers from non-EU countries, including those from the UK.
 It will apply to those travelling to the Schengen area which encompasses all EU countries, except from Cyprus and Ireland.
 Additionally, the non-EU States Iceland, Norway, Switzerland and Liechtenstein are also part of the Schengen area and will introduce EES.

-- Eurotunnel will have over 100 kiosks, adding around 5 minutes to journey times.
+Eurotunnel will have over 100 kiosks and estimate EES checks will add just over 5 minutes to journey times.

 What if I have Withdrawal Agreement rights?